 What is inpatient dialysis?

 Inpatient dialysis is dialysis treatment right in our practice.
 Patients come in on a regular basis, typically three time a week, to have their blood treated with a dialysis machine.
 These sessions can last anywhere from three to five hours, so patients should bring something to do during this time to keep them occupied.
 Patients will be situated in a chair or bed while their dialysis is occurring, and our nurses will monitor the process then entire time.
 Patients can leave after their treatment session and should return as advised by their medical staff.

 The length of time during which dialysis is required varies depending on the condition a patient is faced with.
 If patients have had an injury to the kidney, they may just need dialysis for a short time as their kidneys recover and can take over the natural process again.
 However, those with chronic kidney disease who are waiting on a kidney transplant may need dialysis until they can receive one.
 Some patients are on dialysis for life if they are unable to receive a kidney transplant for other medical reasons.

 Are you ready to enjoy quality care for your kidney condition?

-We welcome patients in the community to contact Summit Healthcare Regional Medical Center to discuss their needs for treatment to improve their overall health and wellness.
+We welcome patients in the community to contact Summit Healthcare to dscuss their needs for treatment to improve their overall health and wellness.
 Patients can call (928) 537-4375 today to book an appointment at one of our four convenient locations.